cardano-lightning/cardano-lightning/docs/design/l1-spec.md

 - Scalability

 Users of the network maintain two party channels, through which they can send and receive funds.
-We may refer to the participants of the channel as the party and counter party.
+We may refer to the participants of the channel as partners and call them individually the party and counter party.

 A user can perform various high level actions, including: